speced/bikeshed/docs/markup.md

 so it's not recommended to rely on this.
 (Bikeshed will warn you that it's generating IDs, and suggest you supply one manually.)

+If a heading changed significantly, so that you want to change the ID, but you want links to the old heading ID to still work, put the old ID in an `oldids=''` attribute on the heading element.
+If there are multiple, comma-separate them.

 Issues (elements with `class='issue'`) will generate IDs of the form "issue-###", where "###" is substring of a hash of the issue's contents.
 This means that an issue's ID will be stable against changes elsewhere in the document,